donnemartin/system-design-primer/README-vi.md

   <i><a href=http://www.slideshare.net/srikrupa5/dns-security-presentation-issa>Source: DNS security presentation</a></i>
 </p>

-A Domain Name System (DNS) translates a domain name such as www.example.com to an IP address.
+A Hệ thống phân giải tên miền (DNS) phiên dich một tên miền ví dụ như www.example.com thành địa chỉ IP.

 DNS is hierarchical, with a few authoritative servers at the top level.
 Your router or ISP provides information about which DNS server(s) to contact when doing a lookup.
 Lower level DNS servers cache mappings, which could become stale due to DNS propagation delays.
 DNS results can also be cached by your browser or OS for a certain period of time, determined by the [time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live).